-Applicant's Response: Building and site development approved site plan 22BC23633.
+Applicant's Response: The proposed building and site development was previously approved via site plan 21SP00035.

-Staff analysis: The parcel has an approved site plan, 22SP00019 which meet current code.
+Staff analysis: The parcel has an approved site plan, 21SP00035 which meet current code.

 Section 62-1901(c)(2)(h): Hours of operation of the proposed use shall be consistent with the use and enjoyment of the properties in the surrounding residential community, if any.
 For commercial and industrial uses adjacent to or near residential uses, the hours of operation shall not adversely affect the use and enjoyment of the residential character of the area.